diserafi/respond/README.md

               s.t. x >= 0,

-where KL is the so-called Kullback-Leibler divergence of the blurred image (A*u + gamma) from the observed image b and DTGV_2 is the discrete second-order Total Generalized Variation regularization term.
+where KL is the so-called Kullback-Leibler divergence of the blurred image `A*u + gamma` from the observed image `b` and DTGV_2 is the discrete second-order Total Generalized Variation regularization term.
 The minimization problem is solved by a specialized version of a two-block Alternating Direction Method of Multipliers (ADMM) (see Algorithm 2 in [1]).

-The 'respond' function is also suited for the deblurring of general Poissonian images by the minimization of the KL-TGV_2 model (see the function documentation for further details).
+The `respond` function is also suited for the deblurring of general Poissonian images by the minimization of the KL-TGV_2 model (see the function documentation for further details).

 ### References
-[1] D. di Serafino, G. Landi and M. Viola,
-*TGV-Based Image Restoration under Poisson Noise*, Journal of Imaging, volume 7(6), 2021, p.
+[1] D. di Serafino, G. Landi and M. Viola, *Directional TGV-Based Image Restoration under Poisson Noise*, Journal of IDirectional maging, volume 7(6), 2021, p.
 99, DOI: 10.3390/jimaging7060099 (open access).

 ## Software requirements